carbonsir/FCHNet/README.md

 ## 📬 Contact

-If you have any questions, feel free to open an issue.
+If you have any questions, please feel free to contact me via email at carbonsir@126.com.